yacheckalin/nest-ts-game/README.md

 $ npm run test:cov
 ```

+## DB Relations

+**Game.Entity**

+> id: number
+> maxPlayer: number
+> createdAt: Date
+> startedAt: Date
+> endedAt: Date
+> winner: number
+> players: Players[]

+**Player.Entity**

+> id: number
+> nickName: string
+> createdAt: Date
+> game: Game
+> move: Moves[]

+**Moves.Entity**

+> id: number
+> game: Games
+> player: Players
+> value: number
+> createdAt: Date

+## The flow

+- create the game and specify max number of players
+- create the player
+  > Will be done automaticaly in the version 1.0.0 when the client has been initialized
+- add current player to the first available game
+  > first game with at least one empty place in the players pool will be considered as available
+- start the game
+  > This step can be instantiated manualy in the version 1.0.0
+- make a move if it is your turn

+## Player Statuses

+- PENDING
+- WAITING
+- PLAYING

+**PENDING** is initial status for each player in the system.
+When you register in the system this status automaticaly will be assigned.

+**WAITING** is status of player who is waiting for beginning of the game (addPlayerToGameById)

+**PLAYING** is status assigned when the game has begun and this player is taking part in it.

+> When the player is added to the game his status will be changed to **WAITING**
+> When the player will be leaving the game, his status will be changed to **PENDING**
+> When the game has overed statuses of all involved players will be changed to **PENDING**

+## Non-happy pathes (Exceptions)

+**Add to game pool**

+- if player has already in the game pool
+- if game pool is fullfiled
+- if game has already been started and you try to add to the game pool
+- if game has already ended (and we have a winner)
+- if there is no player with such ID

+**Start game**

+- if the game is already ended
+- if the game is not exists
+- if the game pool is not fullfiled yet
+- if the game has already started

+**Stop game**

+- if the game is not started yet
+- if the game is not exists

 ## Technical Debt

-TESTING

-- [**] add unit tests
+- [x] add unit tests
-- [**] add e2e tests
+- [x] add e2e tests
-- [**] add test/dev environment
+- [x] add test/dev environment

-BUSINESS FLEXIBILITY

-- as a player I want to be able to be involved into several games at a time (Many-To-Many)
-- add more statuses (only when game is starting, player status will be 'playing')
+- [x] add more statuses (only when game is starting, player status will be 'playing')

-- change sqlite for PostgreSQL (add docker-composer)

-MVP

-- add WebSockets (add redis-adapter / socket.io platform)
+- [x] add WebSockets (add redis-adapter / socket.io platform)
-- refactor services (move reusable code)
+- [] refactor services (move reusable code)
-- remove all hard-code (constants)
+- [] remove all hard-code (constants)
-- [**] add Swagger for the documentation
+- [x] add Swagger for the documentation

-UI

-- add authentification (login page for client)
-- user apply for the available game manualy (UI)
-- game manager (UI)
+- [x] add history of versions updates

 ## Use cases